HandcraftedCode/process/README.md

 # Development Process

-Much like [visual design](#visual-design), the process of developing a product has changed as the understanding of the medium being worked in has changed from an extension of print design to its own entity.
-Whereas in print design a final product was always the deliverable and designs for that product would be handed from one role to another without back and forth communication, the web requires a new process better suited for the complex and interactive nature of the final product.

-Often referred to as *waterfall*, the old method of a static page being created by a designer, approved by a product owner, and then handed off to developers without further communication does not produce results in the best interests of anyone involved.
-The product owner doesn't see the final product until it is all finished and ready for launch, much too late to make any significant corrections or alter the path of the project.

-Instead, a more *agile* process, where product owners, designers, and developers all work in conjunction with one another to build value in a product throughout its development cycle, is needed.
+We use an *agile* process, where you, our designers, and our developers all work in conjunction with one another to build value in a product throughout its development cycle.
 One where a small amount of work and constant feedback between all parties can build a large project out of small parts.
 One where the final project may not have every bell and whistle hoped for, but rather has an array of features that fulfill the maximum potential of the cost of development based on business and user needs.
 This is a large change in the way most individuals and organizations have done this type of work in the past, but by sticking to this process, a better product will be built in the long run, and those involved in the building will not be exhausted or burnt out by the process.

 There are many different agile methodologies that all fulfill the same purpose of building projects in a more collaborative environment with constant communication between all roles involved in a project.
 The Scrum methodology described below is one such methodology that has found much success across many teams and organizations.